 2. Balance

-We often think that "better feedback" really means "honest criticism," but that's just half the story.
+We often think that “better feedback” just means “honest criticism,” but that’s just half the story.
 The other half is providing truly meaningful positive feedback, which is all too often absent in most organizations.
-You can't have one without the other, but so many obstacles prevent us from offering and accepting positive feedback.
+And yet so many obstacles prevent us from offering and accepting positive feedback.
 We worry it will sound insincere.
 We worry it is insincere.
 We worry it will will make us look like suckups.
 We worry it will make us seem weak.
-And since we don't do it very often, we're not very good at it.
-But as psychologist John Gottman has noted in his study of long-term relationships, in the most successful ones the ratio of positive to negative interactions is 5:1.
-So we need to start practicing.
+And since we don’t do it very often, we’re not very good at it.
+But as psychologist John Gottman has noted in his study of long-term relationships, in the most successful ones the ratio of positive to negative interactions in the midst of a conflict is 5:1.
+When we’re well-connected with someone in a thriving relationship, even in the midst of a conflict there’s a preponderance of positive interactions.
+So perhaps we should get more practice.
+[3]

 3. Normalcy